brown-band/website/README.md

   - `site.yml`: global metadata for the website (currently just the title)
   - `specialButtons.yml`: list of buttons that don’t fit into any of the existing categories
 - `includes`: can be imported using `{% include %}`
-  - (note: included templates use the same output language as the page that includes them)
+  - (note: included templates use the same output language as the page that includes them, i.e. Markdown or HTML)
   - `button-table.njk`: code for rendering the tables on the button page
   - `footer.html`: contains the page footer
-  - `icons.html`: contains various SVG icons used on the website (as of this writing, only in the footer)
   - `nav.njk`: renders the navbar, and is responsible for highlighting the active item
   - `people-table.md`: used to make the section leader and appointed position tables
   - `person.md`: used to display band board and conductor bios
   - `script.njk`: displays the metadata and content for a single show script
+  - `toc-button.html`: the button for toggling the table of contents on mobile
+  - `toc.njk`: renders a table of contents based on the `toc` variable
 - `layouts`
   - `base.njk`: contains the basic page layout (shared across print and web), including the page title, CSS/JS imports, and page content
   - `web.njk`: contains the navbar and `container` (which sets the maximum width of the content) (inherits `base.njk`)
   - `page.njk`: renders the page title and summary (inherits `web.njk`)
+- `node_modules`: Created by `npm install`.
+Don’t change it yourself — instead use `npm` commands to add and remove packages.
 - `pages`: the pages on the website.
 Each page is automatically compiled into HTML by Eleventy.
   - `scripts`: show scripts.
 Contains a subfolder for each year’s scripts, with `fall` and `spring` subfolders.
   - `index.md`: the homepage
+  - `script-semester.njk`: Eleventy copies this page for every semester for which we have scripts for.
 - `public`: the output directory, not checked into Git.
+Eleventy creates and updates (but does not delete) files in this directory when you run `npm start` or `npm run build`.
+- `.node-version`: the version of Node.js that the website is confirmed to build properly with.
+Feel free to update this any time (but make sure you double-check that things still work properly!).
-- `eleventy.config.js`, `eleventy-book.config.js`: configuration file for Eleventy.
+- `eleventy.config.js`, `eleventy-book.config.js`: configuration files for Eleventy.
 See docs inside the file for more details.
 - `jsconfig.json`: used to configure TypeScript language features for editor integration (we’re not actually using TypeScript at this point, but the autocomplete it provides is sometimes helpful)
+- `package.json`, `package-lock.json`: lists the packages used by the website (both on the frontend and on the backend), and defines the scripts accessible using `npm run`.
+  - the convention I’ve tried to maintain is that packages from which one or more files are copied into `public/` during the build process get installed as `dependencies`, and everything else gets installed into `devDependencies`.

 ### Common Tasks